THE CORE PROGRAM

 English 3/4 is unique in that it is an upper high school level literature and writing course taught using American literature and British literature on a two-year rotating schedule.
 (Students earn one English credit per year, but may take the class two years in a row since the material alternates.)

-This year’s English 3/4 syllabus utilizes British literature to deepen students’ understanding of literary devices, styles, and techniques in a variety of genres.
+This year’s English 3/4 syllabus utilizes American literature to deepen students’ understanding of literary devices, styles, and techniques in a variety of genres.
+Readings, drawn from American literature, fit the categories of short stories, poems, non-fiction, plays, and novels.

-Readings, drawn from British literature, fit the categories of short stories, poems, non-fiction, plays, and novels.
-This year’s course syllabus includes many short reading selections from Holt, Rinehart, Winston’s Elements of Literature Sixth Course, as well as 10 to 12 additional plays and novels.
+This year’s course syllabus includes short reading selections from Holt, Rinehart, Winston’s Elements of Literature Fifth Course, as well as 9 additional plays and novels.

 Writing topics and skills are chosen to correlate with the literature and to teach students how to synthesize, analyze, support, and effectively communicate ideas.
 In addition to weekly writing assignments connected to the readings, students will write up to eight essays, including a major research project.

-English 3 and English 4 will meet twice each week.
 Students should expect to spend 8 to 10 hours outside of class completing each week’s assignments.
 Students taking this course will need to be self-motivated and dedicated to making the most of their educational experience.

 Enrollment for English 3/4 is limited to students who are 16 by October 1.